 Dramamonopoeia, ALAP's big fall event, takes place on September 27th in West Hollywood!
 Click here for important information!

-Click here for the invitation to the ALAP Spring Cocktail Party!
+Click here for the invitation to the ALAP Fall Cocktail Party!

 Scroll to the bottom of the page to download the latest ALAP forms!

 The Alliance of Los Angeles Playwrights (ALAP) is a service and support organization dedicated to protecting the rights and addressing the professional needs of the Los Angeles playwriting community.
 Founded in 1992, ALAP has a large and diverse membership of area playwrights ranging from students and beginning writers to established professionals.
 ALAP is all-volunteer, and is a project of Community Partners, a nonprofit 501(c)(3) organization.

 Among the events and programs ALAP sponsors are the Annual Reading Festival, which features rehearsed readings of members' plays chosen by a panel of judges; the Gay and Lesbian Play Reading Festival, supported by the City of West Hollywood as part of Gay Pride Month festivities; the Playwrights Expo, which brings together playwrights and representatives of scores of local and national theatres; a major annual daylong event - Dramapalooza, Dramageddon, Dramapocalypto, and Dramalicious have been some of the tongue-in-cheek titles - which may include programs such as the Producer/Director/Dramatist Exchange, Monologue and Scene Slams, the Playwright's Playpen, and varied workshops and professional panels; the In Our Own Voices series, in which member playwrights read from and share their work with other writers and theatre professionals; symposiums and panel discussions; and networking and social events such as the Annual Meeting and 12th Nite Party, the Spring Cocktail Party, and the Summer Picnic.